Silverasdf/extracted_frames_sheets/llava_notes.md

 - Allowing LLaVA to choose the accident type on its own (no examples given) gives a lot of variety in the answers, but the majority of them are just "car accident".
 So possibly asking for more specific details about the accident type could help.
 - LLaVA does not seem to care about cause and effect, as the shuffled images did not seem to affect the results at all, from first glance.
 - We still need to figure out a way to get LLaVA to spit out the correct number of vehicles involved in the accident.
 It seems we have made progress on accident types by leaving it up to LLaVA, but the number of vehicles is still a mystery.
+- I believe that we should ask each of the questions separately, since it seems that asking for the number of vehicles involved in the accident does a little better when asked on its own.
+- Perhaps using less images in a horizontal formation could help with the number of vehicles involved in the accident.
+- LLaVA has a hard time figuring out what an SUV is.
+It will call an SUV anything from a car to a truck or bus.
+This is something that needs to be fixed (perhaps in fine-tuning)
+- Shuffling does not seem to affect the results at all.
+- Outright asking for image quality will not help (or if it does, there needs to be more work done to figure out how to make it work).